yannvanhalewyn/analyse-re-frame-usage-with-clj-kondo/README.md

 different call structure you will need to edit the hooks to annotate the keyword correctly.

+For your own reg-xx functions, follow the comments.
+Two things need to be done:

+1. Add a `:lint-as` entry
+2. Add your custom reg-xx symbol to the correct set in the `get-xxx-` functions.

 #### Using with [Babashka](https://github.com/babashka/babashka)

 A small tweak needs to be done to lint from babashka.
 You need to call `clj-kondo.main/run!` from a pod.
 See: https://github.com/babashka/pod-registry/blob/master/examples/clj-kondo.clj